bemer/amazon-connect-workshop/content/call_routing/setup_contact_routing.md

 weight = 31
 +++

 In this module we are going to setup Contact Routing in Amazon Connect.
-Amazon Connect uses Queues, Routing Profiles, and, Contact Flows to route contacts to Agents.
-We are going to build 3 Queues and 3 Routing Profiles to simulate a companies Contact Center.
+Amazon Connect uses Queues, Routing Profiles, and Contact Flows to route contacts to Agents.
+We are going to build Queues and Routing Profiles to simulate a company's Contact Center with the following departments:

 - Sales
 - Service
 - Parts

+{{% notice info %}}
+Note that to configure the Amazon Connect instance we will be using the Admin user previously created.
+Please make sure that you have the admin user properly created and that you are able to access the Amazon Connect instance using the SSO URL.
+{{% /notice %}}

 Start by accessing the [Amazon Connect console](https://console.aws.amazon.com/connect/home).
 In the service console, select the Instance Access URL to bring up the Amazon Connect Login URL.